ayesha-xainab/snake-game/README.md

 - **Playable Snake Game:** Navigate the snake using arrow keys.
 - **Growing Snake:** Each time the snake eats food, it grows longer.
 - **Game Over Screen:** Displays when the snake hits the border or itself, with options to retry or quit.
-- **Food Placement:** Ensures food does not appear too close to the borders.
+- **Food Placement:** Ensures food does not appear at random places inside the play-screen.

 ## How to play the Game?